lightroi

 ParameterDescription

-aoimRepresents the \alpha\Omega-meter image data.
+imRepresents the image data.

 maskIs a binary image mask specifying the region of interest.